-Patrick Raftery‘s debut was in 1979 when he sang Schaunard in La Boheme sharing the stage with Luciano Pavarotti.
+Patrick Raftery made his professional debut in 1979 when he sang Schaunard in La bohème sharing the stage with Luciano Pavarotti.
 After his years at The Boston Conservatory and The Juilliard School of Music, Mr. Raftery was taken up by The Richard Tucker Music Foundation and C.A.M.I. artists when his career soared and took him to all the major opera houses of the world in less than a decade culminating in his debut at the Metropolitan Opera with Mirella Freni in Manon Lescaut.

 Mr. Raftery participated in The Royal Opera House at Covent Garden’s world premier of Alexander Goehr’s opera Arianna, Siegmund in Seattle’s Ring, Erik in a new Der fliegende Holländer for the Canadian Opera Company (Toronto), Andrei Kovanski in Kovanschina for the Hamburg State Opera and the world premier of Salammbo for the Paris Opera.
 Mr. Raftery has been Tristan for the Operas of Meiningen, Nancy and The Croatian National Theater of Zagreb, sang Otello for Syracuse Opera and appeared as Siegmund for a DVD of Wagner’s Ring for the opera of Liege.

 Stage appearances in the recent past have included a revival of Otello for the Opera of Budapest, Sergei (Lady MacBeth of Mtsensk), Siegmund for Oper Wiesbaden, Monsieur Taupe in Capriccio for Pacific Opera Victoria and Eisenstein for a new production of Die Fledermaus in Toulouse.
 As a concert artist, Mr. Raftery has been in Barcelona, Palma de Majorca, Granada for Haydn’s Creation and Handel’s Messiah and Regina for Beethoven’s Symphony No. 9.
-Previously a member of the Voice Faculty at the University of Toronto and now Associate Professor on the Music Faculty at the University of British Columbia, he has still found time for a return to the Opera of Monte Carlo as Eisenstein in Die Fledermaus, to Pacific Opera Victoria as William Marshall in Blitzstein’s Regina, the Major Domo in Ariadne auf Naxos and the roles of Benoit and Alcindoro in La boheme, Vanderdendur and Gouverneur in Candide with the Regina Symphony and Father Grenville in Vancouver Opera’s production of Dead Man Walking.
-March 2018
+Previously a member of the Voice Faculty at the University of Toronto and now Associate Professor on the Music Faculty at the University of British Columbia, he has still found time for a return to the Opera of Monte Carlo as Eisenstein in Die Fledermaus, to Pacific Opera Victoria as William Marshall in Blitzstein’s Regina, the Major Domo in Ariadne auf Naxos and the roles of Benoit and Alcindoro in La bohème, to the Regina Symphony as Vanderdendur and Gouverneur in Candide and Vancouver Opera for Father Grenville in Dead Man Walking.

 Gustav von Aschenbach